- Fully legal

 Table of contents

-Both medical marijuana and adult use is legal in Arizona.
+Both medical marijuana and adult use are legal in Arizona.

 The Arizona Department of Health Services (ADHS) released the revised rules for regulating medical marijuana.
 Arizona’s first medical marijuana dispensary, ‘Arizona Organic’ also opens up.

 Proposition 205, which would have legalized recreational, adult-use marijuana, fails.

 Proposition 207 is passed, and recreational, adult-use marijuana is legalized in Arizona.
 The Smart and Safe Act legalizes the adult use of marijuana.
 For those 21 or over, possession of up to 1 ounce (28 g) of marijuana (with no more than 5 grams being marijuana concentrate) or growing up to 6 marijuana plants at their home (with up to 12 marijuana plants in households with two or more adult members) is now legal.

 The Arizona law lists the following medical conditions as qualifiers for a medical cannabis card: